How to Smoke Pork Steaks (Juicy, Tender, and Mopped)

 Step 4: Rest and Slice

-Allow the pork steaks to rest for about 20-30 minutes before slicing in.
+Allow the pork steaks to rest for about 20-30 minutes before slicing.
 Each bite of juicy, tender pork is just moments away!

 Frequently Asked Questions